looshlee/openj9/doc/build-instructions/Build_Instructions_V11.md

 ```

 :bulb:
-It is advised that you prepare two Fodora OS images with the same packages installed for development.
+It is advised that you prepare two Fedora OS images with the same packages installed for development.
 One image is exclusive for QEMU while another is only used in the cross-compilation, in which case there is no need to frequently power on/off the OS image via QEMU.

 [6] Mount the Fedora OS image to your host system for the cross-compilation.